The Causes of Sleep Apnea - Understanding Why We Can't Breathe

 Positive Pressure

-It can be noted that this negative pressure is the basis behind the CPAP (continuous positive airway pressure) treatment, which generates a positive pressure to counteract the negative, supporting the airway and keeping it from collapsing in on itself.
+This negative pressure is the basis behind the CPAP (continuous positive airway pressure) treatment, which generates a positive pressure to counteract the negative, supporting the airway and keeping it from collapsing in on itself.

 While awake and breathing easily, when the volume of the chest begins to expand the air pressure inside the lungs becomes negative with respect to the outside atmosphere as air floods in through the upper airway.
 If you try to inhale while holding your mouth and nose closed you can feel that negative pressure skyrocket, and essentially this is what happens during an obstructive sleep apnea episode, the only difference (besides being asleep) being that the upper airway gets closed from the inside instead of from you plugging your own nose.
 But how does it get closed?